foo123/classy.js/README.md

 The whole point (and bottleneck) of performances is the *super method calls*.
 Classy.js uses an abstraction which resembles the super method calls in other OOP-like languages (like PHP and Java).
 The bottleneck (in Classy) has two parts.
 One is that **recursion** is used to handle super calls and the other is the **arguments.slice** issue.

-It is relatively easy to change the whole *super calls design* to match the other approaches (either resig-Closure or NFE), however it will make code less flexible, less abstract and more verbose.
+It is relatively easy to change the whole *super calls design* to match the other approaches (eg NFE), however it will make code less flexible, less abstract and more verbose.
 For my use-cases, of this micro-framework, this is not as important, but one should take this into account if needed.

 In any case, i wanted to optimise the code without losing the flexibility and abstraction provided (else there is no point).
 The criterion is [@ejohn's OOP closure performance](http://ejohn.org/blog/simple-javascript-inheritance/) (for vanilla super calls and NFE-style performance it needs to hardcode and remove almost all the flexibility of the library, so one need not use it if the need is such).